cognesy/instructor-php/notes/NOTES.md

 ### PR to OAI PHP client

-RawResponseHandler to allow fixing issues with incorrect responses of oai api proxies
+RawResponseHandler to allow fixing issues with incorrect responses of OpenAI API proxies.